 Don’t Leave Without This Essential Hiking Gear

 I’ve hiked all around the world and have found some key gear that I take on every hike for every kind of weather.
-From backpacks to socks, check out my list of the best hiking gear out there!
+From backpacks to socks, check out my hiking packing list full of the best hiking gear out there!

-Although I’d done a lot of hiking to train for it, my left knee has never been the same since.
-For a month afterwards I had knee pain anytime I walked down stairs or downhill.
-I remember thinking, “wait, I need to use my knees for at least 50 more years!”
+Although I’d done a lot of hiking training, my left knee has never been the same since.
+For a month afterward, I had knee pain anytime I walked downstairs or downhill.
+I remember thinking, “Wait, I need to use my knees for at least 50 more years!”

 My doctor recommended some exercises to build the muscles that support the knee joint – which I should have done beforehand.
 She also suggested using trekking poles.
 My parents got me a pair for Christmas that year, and I’ve been using them ever since.

-Things to Include in Your Hiking Training Plan
+Things to Include in Your Hiking Training Program

 Building Leg Muscles For Hiking

-One effective exercise that builds leg muscles is step ups, which are exactly what they sound like, simply stepping up on stairs or a bench.
+One effective exercise that builds leg muscles for hiking is step-ups, which are exactly what they sound like, simply stepping up on stairs or a bench.
 You can start with a single step and alternate legs.
 Then use a longer staircase to go up and down – actually, the down is as important as the up.